aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 Before you start, you will need a KMS key to encrypt and decrypt your data.
 Your Lambda function will need read and write access to it.

+**NOTE**.
+We recommend setting a minimum of 1024MB of memory _(CPU intensive)_, and separate Lambda functions for encrypt and decrypt.

 === "AWS Serverless Application Model (SAM) example"
     ```yaml hl_lines="16 24 35 59-60 66-67"
     --8<-- "examples/data_masking/sam/template.yaml"